apartresearch/evaluations-starter/README.md

 This notebook provides an overview of how you can finetune LLMs, such as Replicate usage and more.
 [Go to the notebook here](https://colab.research.google.com/drive/1CUfHP3j1B_gP-45qvRG6VmF7koer59X-?usp=sharing#scrollTo=DGoPq4ziiU86).

+**Cloning your voice**
+This [notebook](https://colab.research.google.com/drive/1xl4Fakx9rslRXt0XHUcpN-aslSoEkDzN?usp=sharing) allows you to clone your own voice.

 **Language Model Evaluation Harness**

 The LMEH is a set of [over 200 tasks](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md) that you can automatically run your models through.
 You can easily use it by writing *pip install lm-eval* at the top of your script.